Republican People's Party: Opposition to the DP

+1960s

-The CHP emerged as the first-placed party at the general election of 1961, and formed a grand coalition with the Justice Party, a successor-party to the Democrat Party.
+The CHP emerged as the first-placed party at the general election of 1961 and formed a grand coalition with the Justice Party, a successor-party to the Democrat Party.
 This was the first coalition government in Turkey, which endured for seven-months. İnönü was able to form two more governments with other parties until the 1965 election.
-His labor minister Bülent Ecevit was instrumental in giving Turkish workers the right to strike and collective bargaining.
-As leader of the Democratic Left faction in the CHP, Ecevit contributed to the party adopting the Left of Centre (Ortanın solu) programme for that election, which they lost against the Justice Party.
+His labour minister Bülent Ecevit was instrumental in giving Turkish workers the right to strike and collective bargaining.
+As leader of the Democratic Left faction in the CHP, Ecevit contributed to the party adopting the Left of Centre (Ortanın solu) program for that election, which they lost against the Justice Party.

-İnönü favored Ecevit's controversial faction, resulting in Turhan Feyzioğlu leaving the CHP and founding the Reliance Party.
-When asked about his reasoning for his favoring Ecevit, İnönü replied: "Actually we are already a left-to-center party after embracing Laïcité.
+İnönü favoured Ecevit's controversial faction, resulting in Turhan Feyzioğlu leaving the CHP and founding the Reliance Party.
+When asked about his reasoning for his favouring Ecevit, İnönü replied: "Actually we are already a left-to-center party after embracing Laïcité.
 If you are populist, you are [also] at the left of center."
 With Feyzioğlu's departure, the CHP participated in the 1969 election with a Democratic Left program without qualms, though it achieved a similar result as its performance from last election due to the growing perception that the party primarily appealed to the educated urban elite. İnönü remained as opposition leader and the leader of the CHP until 8 May 1972, when he was overthrown by Ecevit in a party congress, due to his endorsement of the military intervention of 1971.